-Through their learning in health and physical education, students will develop a positive and responsible attitude to their own physical, mental and emotional, social, and spiritual well-being that includes;

-- valuing themselves and other people;

-- a willingness to reflect on beliefs;

-- the strengthening of integrity, commitment, perseverance, and courage.

-They will develop respect for the rights of other people for example through:

-- acceptance of a range of abilities;

-- acknowledgement of diverse viewpoints;

-- tolerance and open-mindedness.

-They will develop care and concern for other people in their community and for the environment through:

-- co-operation;

-- applying care, compassion;

-- · constructive challenge and competition;

-- positive involvement and participation.

-They will develop a sense of social justice and will demonstrate:

-- fairness; - inclusiveness and non-discriminatory practices.

-• Pupils will understand the rights, roles and responsibilities people have as they participate in groups and will learn the laws and rules that determine people's behaviour in groups.
+- Through their learning in health and physical education, students will develop a positive and responsible attitude to their own physical, mental and emotional, social, and spiritual well-being that includes valuing themselves and other people with a willingness to reflect on beliefs. - They will develop respect for the rights of other people by being open-minded to acknowledge a range of diverse viewpoints and abilities. - They will develop care and concern for other people in their community and for the environment through co-operation, compassion and a positive involvement in areas of challenge. - They will develop a sense of social justice and will demonstrate fairness, inclusiveness and non-discriminatory practices. - Pupils will understand the rights, roles and responsibilities people have as they participate in groups and will learn the laws and rules that determine people's behaviour in groups.
 They will discover how individuals, communities and nations exercise their rights and meet their responsibilities

+THE MOSLEY ACADEMY PRIMARY SCHOOL Anti-Bullying Procedure 2023-24

+Anti-Bullying Ambassadors

+A team of Year 5 and 6 children are nominated to be anti-bullying ambassadors at break and lunch times to ensure ALL children at the Mosely have someone they feel they can speak to at ALL times of day.
+The ambassadors provide support for any children who need it at play times with a focus on our anti-bullying approach.
+Any issue they deal with is reported to their class teacher to then take further if needed.